 Communications Director – Working with our Communication Director, the intern would help with a wide variety of media projects.
 These projects would require computer and phone work.
 Projects might include website updates, media list research and messaging research, and brainstorming for social media content ideas.

 Tracking – Working with a Communication Director, the intern will regularly observe Legislative Committee meetings, political events, and online informational sources.
 Their job is to identify points of political contention and potential political capital that emerges.

-Development – Working with a Development Director, the intern would help organize and research donors, assist with upcoming fundraising events, mailings and phone banks.
+Development Director – Working with a Development Director, the intern would help organize and research donors, assist with upcoming fundraising events, mailings and phone banks.
 Additional duties could include assistance with general office and research tasks.

-Political – Working with a Political Director, the intern would help with a wide variety of political research projects.
+Political Director – Working with a Political Director, the intern would help with a wide variety of political research projects.
 These projects will require computer and phone work.
 Additional duties will include volunteer recruitment, front desk coverage, and data entry.

-Organizing – Working with a Field Director, the intern will be responsible for contacting potential volunteers, organizing field projects, supervise and train volunteers.
+Field Director (if applicable) – Working with a Field Director, the intern will be responsible for contacting potential volunteers, organizing field projects, supervise and train volunteers.
 This requires an enthusiastic person that has a skill capacity for working with people.

 Executive Director –Working with Executive staff , the intern will help with infrastructure creation, organizational management, and organizational development opportunities.
 This requires a person who is dependable, prioritizes communication, highly skilled in keyboarding, technology and eager to learn systems and organizational development methods.

 The Idaho Democratic Party is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, gender identification, sexual orientation, national origin, veteran status, marital status, disability or any category prohibited by local, state or federal law.